yugabyte/yugabyte-db/docs/content/preview/integrations/cdc/debezium.md

 {{< note title="Note" >}}

-In case you have a SSL enabled cluster, you need to provide the root certificate to the `database.sslrootcert` configuration property as well.
+If you have an SSL enabled cluster, you need to provide the path to the root certificate in the `database.sslrootcert` configuration property.

 {{< /note >}}